 "Damn," she imitated him, "Now I have to Scourgify Death Eater germs off my hands.
 Disgus–"

-"I am not a fucking Death Eater," he growled coldly, his eyes full of hate, "And don't you dare call me one ever again.
+"I am not a fucking Death Eater anymore and I never was by choice," he growled coldly, his eyes full of hate, "And don't you dare call me one ever again.
 You have no idea what the fuck I've been through."

 She opened her mouth, but he silenced her.

 Hermione doubted she'd ever resort to what he did.
 She would have found another way.
 There were always options.
 Always.
-However, she was smart enough, being roughly shoved against a tree, to not voice her thoughts.
+However, she was smart enough not to voice her thoughts.
 Placating Malfoy was now number one on her list of things to do.
 She had seen him angry, but never to this extent.
 It scared her.
-On top of this, she had this eerie feeling… like they were being watched by something.
-Since they were both in the Forbidden Forest, she was positive they actuallywere being watched by something.
+On top of this, she had this eerie feeling they were being watched.
+Since they were both in the Forbidden Forest, she was positive they actually were being watched by something.
 She needed to get him to stop so they could move on.

 Hermione kept her mouth shut, knowing it was a rhetorical question.
-Frozen to the spot, goosebumps broke out over her flesh and she found it hard to breathe as the feeling of being watched intensified.
+The feeling of being watched intensified and goosebumps broke out on her flesh.

-"Maybe in the beginning," he continued coldly, unaware, "But the novelty always wore off after the first few days.
+"Maybe in the beginning we gloated," he continued coldly, unaware, "But the novelty always wore off rather quickly.
 Seeing your arm bleed the first few times the Mark burns tends to do that to a person.
 Imagine, Granger," he leaned in, his lips by her ear.

 She shivered, trying to move away.
-Her wand was still clenched tightly in her hand, but she was too fascinated by Malfoy's tirade to bring herself to threaten him with it, in spite of the fact that he was dangerously close to her.
+Her wand was still clenched tightly in her hand, but she was too fascinated by Malfoy's tirade to bring herself to threaten him with it, despite of the fact that he was dangerously close to her.